saakeeb/saakeeb/README.md

 - [StopStalk](https://www.stopstalk.com/user/profile/saakeeb)

 ### Recognition
-- Employee of the Week at Brillmark LLC
+- Employee of the Month at Brillmark LLC

 ### Education
 - Bachelor of Science in Electrical and Electronic Engineering (May 2014 - April 2018)